SFI, FIA & SNELL TAG GUIDE

 FIA certification tags now, are always accompanied with a security, hologram sticker - designed to makes it harder to counterfeit the product.
 Each hologram is unique to that one item.
 The most up-to-date FIA homologations have gold hologram stickers, the previous generation was silver.

 Note: A Silver FIA hologram does not indicate the product is out-of-date and cannot be used.
-It simple indicates an earlier model with that previous generation’s homologation
+It simple indicates an earlier model with that previous generation’s safety homologations.

 SNELL SA2025, K2025.
 Should be available October 2025.
 We expect most brands to have their models ready, but, from our experience, certain models may not be available until 2026.

 Helmets can be FIA and/or SNELL tagged.
 International racing series require a FIA helmet.
 The FIA works differently and does not automatically change the homologation every five years.
-They change or upgrade their testing requirements for the level of the sport and/or when they believe it is necessary - adapting to new safety requirements, critical events, new technology and material.
+They change or upgrade their testing criteria for the level of the sport and/or when they believe it is necessary - adapting to new safety requirements, critical events, new technology and materials.

 KNOW YOUR TAGS and where to find them, plus never remove them!
 The tags with their expirations dates are created for your safety.
 The certifications groups will revise their testing requirements as they must adjust to the latest innovations, technology, materials, racing series, new safety hazards, and increased speeds.